streamx-dev/streamx-connector-aem/cloud-pack/README.md

 > **Tip:** Refer to the [Adobe documentation](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/environment-variables) to learn how to configure environment variables in AEM as a Cloud Service.

+> **Warning:** The AEM Connector tracks shared assets that have already been published to StreamX, preventing them from being republished unnecessarily.
+> If the Connector is reconfigured to publish to a different StreamX instance, it's recommended to clear this tracking data by deleting the following nodes from the JCR:
+> - /var/streamx/connector/sling/referenced-related-resources
+> - /var/streamx/connector/sling/related-resources

 ### Optional Configuration Changes

 The following OSGi configurations, included in the Cloud Package with AEM Connector, _can_ be adjusted via environment variables if required.
 Consult the respective OSGi configuration documentation for more details on each setting.